billahdotdev/Learn-Inkscape/README.md

 >3.
 Gradients and Patterns:
 >>
->> &bull;The Bezier and Pen tools allow you to draw custom paths with precision.
-With these tools, you can create smooth curves and sharp angles by clicking to place anchor points and dragging to adjust the curve handles.
+>> &bull;Inkscape supports gradients and patterns for filling shapes and paths.
+You can create linear, radial, or elliptical gradients with customizable colors and stops.
 >>
 >>
 >>&bull;Practice using these tools to create various shapes and paths.
 Experiment with different techniques like drawing straight lines, curves, and closed shapes.